Summary

 The latest Picanto is considered a significant improvement over its predecessor, reflecting Kia’s progression from a budget brand that competed purely on price to a mainstream brand that rivals established European manufacturers.

-As of March 2022, the Picanto has an Expert Rating of 73%, which puts it right among the midfield of the city car segment.
-However, it has received an unusually broad variation of review scores from the UK motoring media, ranging from full marks and a “City Car of the Year” award from What Car? to a very poor score and “Don’t Buy” recommendation from rival Which?.
+However, it has received an unusually broad variation of review scores from the UK motoring media, ranging from top marks and awards from one supposedly consumer-focused title to a very poor score and “Don’t Buy” recommendation from another supposedly consumer-focused title…

 The GT-Line models have also tended to receive better scores than the more basic models, which don’t get the same level of safety equipment.